heuer/segno/docs/web-development.rst

 Web development
 ===============

-A few proposals how to integrate Segno with popular Python web application frameworks.
+A few proposals how to use Segno with popular Python web application frameworks.